Core Validator FAQs

 Internet Speed | A broadband Internet connection with upload/download speeds of 10Mbps |

-For more details, refer to Full Node Confgiurations Guide
+For more details, refer to Full Node Configuration Guide

-4. What is the minimum amount of CORE tokens required to stake for becoming a validator?
+4. What is the minimum amount of CORE tokens required to stake to become a validator?

-5. How are validators rewarded in the Core Chain ecosystem?
+5. How are validators rewarded in the Core ecosystem?

 Validators earn rewards for their role in processing transactions, creating new blocks, and maintaining the blockchain's integrity.
 These rewards are critical for compensating Validators for their efforts and operational costs.
-TCore validators run in a round robin manner and each active validator receives almost the same amount of rewards every round.
+The Core validators operate in a round-robin manner, and each active validator receives nearly the same amount of rewards every round.
 There are two categories of validator rewards:

 Both Base rewards and Transaction fees are calculated and distributed when the last block of a round is mined.
-Currently, 90% of the rewards go to the validators and 10% of the rewards go to the System Reward Contract.
-Of the 90% paid to validators, some percentage is taken as a commission by the validator before they pay out their delegates.
-The portion validators keep for themselves (commission fees) will be distributed directly to their fee addresses at the end of each round.
-Validators are required to share rewards with the delegators who staked BTC, CORE or delegated hash power to them.
+Currently, 90% of the rewards are allocated to the validators, and 10% of the rewards are allocated to the System Reward Contract.
+Of the 90% paid to validators, some percentage is taken as a commission by the validator before they pay out to their delegates.
+The portion validators' keep for themselves (commission fees) will be distributed directly to their fee addresses at the end of each round.
+Validators are required to share rewards with the delegators who staked Bitcoin, CORE, or delegated Bitcoin hash power to them.
 Each validator has an equal probability of producing blocks, so in the long run, all stable validators should get a similar portion of the reward.

 6. When are rewards paid out?

-Cycle time for Core to distribute rewards currently set to 1 day.
-Each day, 23 validators with the highest hybrid scores are elected to the validator set, thereby becoming responsible for producing blocks on the Core network for the entirety of the round.
-At the last block of each round, the accumulated rewards for the round are calculated and distributed.
+Cycle time for Core to distribute rewards is currently set to 1 day.
+Each day, 27 validators with the highest hybrid scores are elected to the validator set, thereby becoming responsible for producing blocks on the Core network for the entire round.
+At the end of each round, the accumulated rewards for that round are calculated and distributed.

 7. What are the risks/penalties involved in being a validator?

-Here's a condensed overview of the potential risks and penalties for validators in the Core Chain ecosystem:
+Here's a condensed overview of the potential risks and penalties for validators in the Core ecosystem:

 - Slashing Risks: Validators face slashing for actions like double signing or failing to perform their duties, resulting in a loss of a portion of their staked CORE tokens.

-- Stake Lock-up and Liquidity Risk: Validators must lock up CORE tokens as collateral, which cannot be accessed during lock-up periods, posing a liquidity risk during market volatility.
+- Stake Lock-up and Liquidity Risk: Validators must lock up CORE tokens as collateral, which cannot be accessed during the lock-up period, thereby posing a liquidity risk during market volatility.

 - Jailing of Validators: Underperforming or protocol-violating validators can be temporarily removed from the validator set, preventing them from participating in consensus and earning rewards.